Analysis of Keysight Technologies Inc. (NYSE:KEYS): Selected Notes - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Sep 30 when PAGE JOHN sold 6,910 shares for $161.48 per share.
 The transaction valued at 1,115,854 led to the insider holds 57,201 shares of the business.

 Stephens Kevin A bought 500 shares of KEYS for $68,455 on Jun 30.
 The Director now owns 3,626 shares after completing the transaction at $136.91 per share.
 On Jun 09, another insider, Stephens Kevin A, who serves as the Director of the company, bought 500 shares for $145.40 each.
 As a result, the insider paid 72,700 and bolstered with 3,126 shares of the company.